Bachelor of Science with Honours

-Uniforms: As part of entry to your course, you will be required to purchase a uniform during the first week of the semester.
-2019/20 costs were approx. £105.
+Uniforms: As part of entry to your course, you will be required to purchase a uniform during the first semester of first year.
+2020/21 costs were approx. £110.

 Membership of Society of Radiographers: You will be required to join the Society of Radiographers.
 The cost of student membership will be approximately £100 for the three years.

 Placement Expenses: Students may incur expenses during periods of placement.
 Some placements may be outside Northern Ireland and will incur additional costs.